medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.1.md

 Responsible: Sundhedsdatastyrelsen

-## DK IHE classCodes
+## DK XDS ClassCodes

 ### General information

-DK IHE classCodes are used for the classCode attribute.
+DK XDS ClassCodes are used for the classCode attribute.

 ### Use